rtek1000/TMP117-Emulator/README.md

 - Emulated temperature controlled by analog input (A0/A1/A2/A3)
 - Alarm flags and output pin (LED led on digital pin 13)

-> A unique ID is also programmed in
-> the general-purpose EEPROM locations during production.
-This unique ID is used to support NIST traceability.
-> The TMP117 units are 100% tested on a production setup that is NIST traceable and verified with equipment
-> that is calibrated to ISO/IEC 17025 accredited standards.
-Only reprogram the general-purpose EEPROM[4:1]
-> locations if NIST traceability is not desired.

 The code can be adapted for other boards, but it will probably only recognize one slave address at a time, such as the ESP32 board, when researching I found references that the I2C hardware does not support this functionality.

 Communication operation: